winterbird-code/adbb/README.md

 * `tvdbid` - TVDB ID for this anime or None if not available.
 * `tmdbid` - TMDB ID for this anime or None if not available.
 * `imdbid` - IMDB ID for this anime or None if not available.
+* `relations` - A list of tuples containing relations to this anime.
+The first entry in the tuple is a string describing the relation type and the second is an Anime-object for the related anime.

 The following attributes as returned from the AniDB API
 * `year`